startverywell/change-timezone/README.md

 In order to add additional formats to convert, the following files need to be updated:

 1. `src/conversion/config/index.ts` here you can change the default time zone of the page
-2. `.../regex.ts` here you will add any formats as regular expressions that will be converted.
+2. `src/conversion/config/regex.ts` here you will add any formats as regular expressions that will be converted.
 Exporting them via the `regexsToReplace` array.
 3. `src/conversion/toUnixTime.ts` here you will create your function to convert the date time format returning a unix time.
 Then adding to the `toUnixFuncs` array.

-`src/conversion/momentInterface.ts` is a simple interface to the moment library which can be used and updated for step 3
+**Note:** `src/conversion/momentInterface.ts` is a simple interface to the moment library which can be used and updated for step 3

 ---